Amazon Prime Day Fitness Deals You Can Already Shop Now

-Early Amazon Prime Day Fitness Deals: Shop AirPods, Treadmills, Activewear and More
+Early Amazon Prime Day Fitness Deals 2022: Shop AirPods, Treadmills, Activewear and More

 Sweating through your last rep is difficult enough, which is why anyone who has a home gym is happy to take advantage of any piece of fitness equipment or activewear that makes their workout just a bit more enjoyable.
 Whether you stay active to destress after work or you're looking to build some muscle mass this season, Amazon has Black Friday-level deals on fitness gear, weights and even activewear right now.